sankeer28/Notion-Markdown-Quiz-Generator/README.md

 ## Markdown Format Requirements

-For the tool to properly detect questions, format your Notion export as follows:
+For the tool to properly detect questions, format your Notion export exactly as follows:
+### Question will not be formatted properly if there is a "*" in the question
 ### Basic Question Format

 ```markdown